sramekpete/datacontract-deserialization/README.md

-# Solution to Stack Overflow question

-Q: WCF XML deserialization not populating array
+# WCF XML deserialization not populating array

-A: The solution to the issue is to map array without using wrappering object.
+The solution to the issue is to map array without using wrappering object.

 ## Additional resources